dat-ecosystem-archive/DEPs/proposals/0008-multiwriter.md

 # Examples
 [examples]: #examples

-The examples below assume that a DEP-0007 `HypercoreHeader` message (with protocol `hyperdb`) has been written for all feeds.
-Feed entry indexes (aka, sequence numbers) are zero-indexed, but with the header message at index 0, hyperdb entries start at 1.
+Every hyperdb hypercore feed starts with a protocol header (of type `HypercoreHeader`) at entry index 0, as specified in DEP-0007.
+Feed entry indexes (aka, sequence numbers), are zero-indexed.
+With the header message at index 0, hyperdb entries start at index 1.

 Let's say Alice starts a new hyperdb and writes two key/value entries to it: